Fiber Optic vs. Copper: What Should You Choose for Your Business

 Copper

 Copper is a highly malleable and durable metal used to manufacture cables that provide internet connectivity.
 Typically, copper cables measure at least two millimeters in diameter.
+Imagine the sharpened tip of a pencil, and that’s about the same size as a copper cable.

 When it comes to internet connectivity, these cables transmit data in the form of electrical signals.
 On average, a copper-based internet connection provides speeds of up to 300 Mbps.
 Theoretically, copper cables can offer speeds of up to 10 Gbps.